groyseth/space-tourism-website/README.md

-### Continued development
+### Thoughts

-I think this project will be useful for when I want to implement a feedback loop.
-Just a good thing in the back pocket if I need it.
+I thoughly enjoyed this project.
+I like taking a design and making it a living reality.
+I learned a huge stratagy with media qurries, which is where scss came into play.

 ## Author